 Institute of Facility Management

-«The Institute for Facility Management (IFM) stands for the sustainable development and management of healthy living and working spaces.
+«The Institute of Facility Management (IFM) stands for the sustainable development and management of healthy living and working spaces.
 In times of digital transformation, we are committed to supporting private companies and public organisations by cultivating young specialists and managers.
 Sustainable real estate, intelligent building systems, healthy workplaces and innovative service offerings are the IFM's teaching and research focus.»

 Highly skilled facility managers are increasingly sought after all over the world, and can choose from a wide range of employers.
 Facility management is just as essential for a football stadium as it is for an office building or an airport, for example.
 Facility managers and their teams support the core business activities of their companies through the analytical planning, pragmatic implementation and careful steering of building-related process and employee-related services.